-We support a rigorous, science-based regulatory framework in which appropriate food safety entities review and endorse the safety of the technology as new applications are developed.
-Commercialization of new products, such as genetically engineered grains, animal biotechnology and cloning, should take place only after international regulatory and market reviews assure that they will be safe and widely accepted by consumers.
+We support a rigorous, science-based regulatory framework in which appropriate food safety entities review and endorse the safety of technologies as new applications are developed.
+Commercialization of new products, such as genetically engineered grains, should take place only after international regulatory and market reviews ensure that they will be safe and widely accepted by consumers.

-We note that all current applications of biotechnology are regarded as safe by such bodies as the
+We note that all current applications of biotechnology are regarded as safe by such bodies as the U.N.

-U.N.
 World Health Organization and the Food and Agriculture Organization, as well as the U.S. Food and Drug Administration and Health Canada.

 We also understand that some consumers prefer foods produced through specific agricultural approaches, and we will continue to offer consumers choices of products, where feasible, through our use of identity preservation and organic production methods.